- DJ Lady Bunny

 Search our directory

-When an event's honoree is the president of a company that uses “Viva Glam” as its slogan and has employed spokesmodels including RuPaul, Lil' Kim and Mary J. Blige, you might expect an evening with a little more spice than your usual charity event.
+NEW YORK When an event's honoree is the president of a company that uses “Viva Glam” as its slogan and has employed spokesmodels including RuPaul, Lil' Kim and Mary J. Blige, you might expect an evening with a little more spice than your usual charity event.
 And the March of Dimes' 26th annual Million Dollar Beauty Ball--which presented M.A.C.
 Cosmetics' John Demsey with the Beautiful Apple award--didn't disappoint.
 It was both “glam” and fun.
 The event also honored Hal Kahn of Macy's East as its Retailer of the Year.

 M.A.C.'s James Gager and the company's creative team came up with the event's design concept, which was terrifically executed by Dick Walsh, a design consultant who has worked with Cirque du Soleil.
 Determined to make the evening unlike most charity dinners, the planners used the idea of beauty as the starting point, and they created a night which was full of energy and life.